jaballogian/android-jetpack-pro-submission/app/src/test/test_scenarios.md

 2. Load a list of TV Shows:
 * Ensure that the list is not null
 * Ensure that the list has the correct size/length

+### Detail View Model Test

+1. Load the selected film data
+* Ensure that the selected film data is not null
+* Ensure that the selected film data has the correct value